Giant's Causeway: Tourism

-The Bishop of Derry visited the site in 1692.
+William King, Bishop of Derry visited the site in 1692.
 The existence of the causeway was announced to the wider world the following year by the presentation of a paper to the Royal Society from Sir Richard Bulkeley, a fellow of Trinity College, Dublin.
 The Giant's Causeway received international attention when Dublin artist Susanna Drury made watercolour paintings of it in 1739; they won Drury the first award presented by the Royal Dublin Society in 1740 and were engraved in 1743.
 In 1765, an entry on the causeway appeared in volume 12 of the French Encyclopédie, which was informed by the engravings of Drury's work; the engraving of the "East Prospect" appeared in a 1768 volume of plates published for the Encyclopédie.
 In the caption to the plates, French geologist Nicolas Desmarest suggested, for the first time in print, that such structures were volcanic in origin.

-The site first became popular with tourists during the 19th century, particularly after the opening of the Giant's Causeway Tramway, and only after the National Trust took over its care in the 1960s were some of the vestiges of commercialism removed.
-Visitors can walk over the basalt columns that are at the edge of the sea, a half-mile walk from the entrance of the site.
+The site first became popular with tourists during the nineteenth century, particularly after the opening of the Giant's Causeway Tramway.
+Only after the National Trust took over its care in the 1960s were some of the vestiges of commercialism removed.
+Emperor Pedro II of Brazil, visited the site on 9 July 1877 as part of a largely unpublicised three-day visit to Ireland.

+Visitors may walk over the basalt columns that are at the edge of the sea, a half-mile walk from the entrance of the site.